lvzheqi/StreamingEventCompliance/README.md

 # StreamingEventCompliance
-a system that is able to check event compliance over streaming event data in python
+a system that is able to check event compliance over streaming event data in python, which can enhance online process mining result